backstage/community-plugins/workspaces/github-actions/plugins/github-actions/README.md

 });
 ```

-2. Next, enable your desired extensions in `app-config.yaml`
+2. Next, enable your desired extensions in `app-config.yaml`.
+By default, the content and cards will only appear on entities
+   that are Components.
+You can override that behavior here by adding a config block, demonstrated on the 'recent-workflow' card.

 ```yaml
 app: